pavel-demin/red-pitaya-notes/sdr-transceiver-ft8.md

  - simultaneously record FT8 signals from eight bands
  - use FPGA for all the conversions needed to produce .c2 files (complex 32-bit floating-point data at 4000 samples per second)
- - use on-board CPU to process the .c2 files with the [FT8 decoder](https://sourceforge.net/p/wsjt/wsjt/HEAD/tree/branches/wsjtx/lib/ft8d/)
+ - use on-board CPU to process the .c2 files with the [FT8 decoder](https://github.com/pavel-demin/ft8d)
- - upload decoded data to [ft8net.org](http://ft8net.org)

 With this configuration, it is enough to connect Red Pitaya to an antenna and to a network.
 After switching Red Pitaya on, it will automatically start operating as a FT8 receiver.

-The transmitter part is disabled by default and should be enabled manually.

 Hardware
 -----